Hassan-Shoayb/Regression-Projects/README.md

 # Regression Projects
 #### Jupyter Notebooks for Regression Analysis
-Most of the dataset are available on Kaggle for more details
+Most of the dataset are available on Kaggle for more details on the Analysis.
 <br>

 Regression is a statistical method used in finance, investing, and other disciplines that attempts to determine the strength and character of the relationship between one dependent variable (usually denoted by Y) and a series of other variables (known as independent variables)

 ### Core Libraries